 QTS is an accreditation made to those teachers who meet the professional standards required to be able to teach in maintained schools, non-maintained special schools or pupil referral units in England.

-You can opt to take the QTS only route, which gives you qualified teacher status if you wish not to take the academic PGCE element
+You can opt to take the QTS only route, giving you a qualified teacher status if you wish not to take the academic PGCE element.

-If you are not sure what subject you want to teach then we can help you with this decision, call us or discuss at your interview.
+Unsure as to what subject you want to teach?
+We can help, give us a call or discuss at your interview.